For US Residents only

 Your treatment team will establish a monitoring plan for ongoing follow-ups.
 During this period, you will be evaluated to determine if you can get back to your daily activities.

 The KYMRIAH treatment process is different from that of other cancer therapies.
-Hear from Nick's parents to learn how their family managed this process.
+Hear from LJ and Nick's parents to learn how their families managed this process.